Ergodicity of unipotent flows and Kleinian groups: Introduction

 The frame bundle of the manifold $\M=\G\ba \bH^3$, which is a circle bundle over the unit tangent bundle $\T^1(\M)$, is identified with the homogeneous space $X=\G\ba G$.
 We consider the unipotent flow on $X$ given by the right translations of the one-parameter unipotent subgroup

-We are interested in the question when this flow is ergodic with respect to a natural invariant measure which will be introduced later on\footnote{that is: any invariant Borel subset is either null or co-null.}.
-Since any one-parameter unipotent subgroup of $G$ is conjugate to $U$, we are not losing any generalities by considering this $U$.

-The answer to this question turns out to be dependent on the size of the critical exponent, $\delta,$ of $\G$, which is equal to the Hausdorff dimension of the limit set of $\G$ \cite{Sullivan1979}.
-When $\delta=2$, $X$ is compact (\cite{Yau},\cite{Sullivan1979}) and the classical Moore's theorem in 1966 \cite{Mo} implies that this flow is ergodic with respect to the volume measure, i.e., the $G$-invariant measure.
-When $\delta<2$, it can be shown that the volume measure is not ergodic any more.
-This raises a natural question of finding a substitute of a volume measure which is ergodic.
-Our main result in this paper is that when $\delta>1$, the Burger-Roblin measure is conservative and ergodic, and is never ergodic otherwise.
+This flow is called {\it ergodic} with respect to a fixed locally finite Borel measure on $X$, if any invariant Borel subset is either null or co-null.
+We denote by $\delta$ the critical exponent of $\G$, which is equal to the Hausdorff dimension of the limit set of $\G$ (\cite{Yau}, \cite{Sullivan1979}).
+When $\delta=2$, $X$ is compact \cite{Sullivan1979} and the classical Moore's theorem in 1966 \cite{Mo} implies that this flow is ergodic with respect to the volume measure, i.e., the $G$-invariant measure.
+When $\delta<2$, the volume measure is not ergodic any more, and furthermore, Ratner's measure classification theorem \cite{Ratner2} says that there exists no {\it finite} $U$-ergodic invariant measure on $X$.
+This raises a natural question of finding a locally finite $U$-ergodic measure on $X$.
+Our main result in this paper is that when $\delta>1$, the Burger-Roblin measure is conservative and ergodic.

 The conservativity means that for any subset $S$ of positive measure, the $U$-orbits of almost all points in $S$ spend an infinite amount of time in $S$.
-Any finite invariant measure is conservative by Poincar\'e recurrence theorem.
+Any finite invariant measure is conservative by the Poincar\'e recurrence theorem.
 For a general locally finite invariant measure, the Hopf decomposition theorem \cite{Kre} says that any ergodic measure is either conservative or totally dissipative (i.e., for any Borel subset $S$, $xu_t \notin S$ for all large $|t|\gg 1$ and a.e. $x\in S$).
 For $\delta<2$, there are many isometric embeddings of the real line in $X$, by $t\mapsto xu_t$, giving rise to a family of dissipative ergodic measures for $U$.

 We refer to the Burger-Roblin measure as the BR measure for short, and give its description using the Iwasawa decomposition $G=KAN$: $K=\op{PSU}_2$, $A=\{a_s: s\in \br\}$, $N=\{n_z: z\in \c\}$ where Furthermore let $M$ denote the centralizer of $A$ in $K.$